Sudan, South Sudan start first security talks since border clash

 ADDIS ABABA/KHARTOUM Sudan and South Sudan on Monday began their first direct high-level talks on border security since a series of frontier clashes threatened to drag the former civil war foes back into a full-scale conflict.

+The African Union-mediated talks were cut short after South Sudan seized the Heglig oil field in a disputed border region in April, only to withdraw later under heavy international pressure.

-The two countries returned to African Union-mediated talks last week, after the United Nations threatened to impose sanctions if they failed to stop fighting along the border and hammer out a deal.
+The two returned to peace talks last week, after the United Nations threatened to impose sanctions if they failed to stop fighting and hammer out a deal.

-"We are here for the joint political and security mechanism meetings - the body ... that is primarily drawing up the safe and demilitarised border zone," South Sudan's Foreign Minister Nhial Deng told Reuters.
+"We are here for the joint political and security mechanism meetings - the body ... that is primarily drawing up the safe and demilitarised border zone," South Sudan's Foreign Minister Nhial Deng told Reuters ahead of the talks in the Ethiopian capital.

 "We are always optimistic, you have to because it is optimism that fuels hope and hope helps you achieve success."

-The defence and interior affairs ministers of both countries were also attending the negotiations, as well as military figures, officials said.
+The two countries' defence and interior affairs ministers were also attending the negotiations, as well as military figures, officials said.

-Tensions are still running high.
-South Sudan's chief negotiator Pagan Amum accused Sudan of keeping some security forces in a disputed border region despite pulling out most of its forces to pave the way for talks.

-South Sudan has also accused Khartoum of launching repeated air strikes on its territory.
+The talks have already been overshadowed by South Sudan's accusations of repeated air strikes by Khartoum.
 Juba announced on Friday it had filed a complaint at the U.N.
 Security Council.

 Khartoum regularly denies accusations it is bombing South Sudan's border states, some of which are oil-producing.
 Such accusations are hard to verify as the remote area is difficult to access.